-This corn casserole recipe uses whole wheat pastry flour, heart healthy avocado oil, and plain Greek yogurt.
+This healthy corn casserole recipe uses whole wheat pastry flour, heart-healthy avocado oil, and protein-packed plain Greek yogurt.
 These are much healthier ingredients than the traditional white flour, butter, and sour cream.

 I also used honey instead of white sugar, and cornmeal instead of cornbread and without Jiffy mix.
 Yay for natural ingredients!